Canon 5D Mark II vs M6

-The Canon EOS 5D Mark II and the Canon EOS M6 are two digital cameras that were officially introduced, respectively, in September 2008 and February 2017.
+The Canon EOS 5D Mark II and the Canon EOS M6 are two digital cameras that were revealed to the public, respectively, in September 2008 and February 2017.
 The 5D Mark II is a DSLR, while the M6 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (5D Mark II) and an APS-C sensor.
-The 5D Mark II has a resolution of 21 megapixel, whereas the M6 provides 24 MP.
+The cameras are based on a full frame (5D Mark II) and an APS-C (M6) sensor.
+The 5D Mark II has a resolution of 21 megapixels, whereas the M6 provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark II and the Canon M6.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 5D Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is considerably smaller (56 percent) than the Canon 5D Mark II.
 Moreover, the M6 is substantially lighter (54 percent) than the 5D Mark II.
 It is worth mentioning in this context that the 5D Mark II is splash and dust resistant, while the M6 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.